Education

 ”My syllabus was in dire need of a makeover.
 That’s why I was so excited when my colleague Mat Fron said that he was going to try to create an infographic syllabus for the IB Language and Literature course we teach together, sharing the following example with me.

-Inspired – and not to be outdone – I quickly decided that I would try to make one, too.
+Inspired – and not to be outdone – I quickly decided to try to make one, too.
 I created a free Piktochart account for myself and began to take a look around.
-I knew I wanted a syllabus that would:
+I knew I wanted a school syllabus that would:

-• Inform students of what they could expect, both visually and verbally
+• Inform students of what they can expect (like assignments and grades)

-• Not take me a lot of time and effort to create
+• Not take me a lot of time and effort to outline and finalize

 I ended up going with the “2015 Resolution” template because it fit perfectly with the number of units that we had planned, and also because the imagery of the window and the flowers seemed apropos to the learning journey we had in mind for our Grade 9 English students this year.

-Using the design template, I was able to quickly and easily plug in:
+Using the fully editable design template format, I was able to quickly and easily plug in:

 • The title of the course